xgcm/xgcm/doc/grids.rst

 For more advanced usage of xgcm, see the examples.

+For more advanced usage of xgcm, see the examples.

 .. _Arakawa Grids: https://en.wikipedia.org/wiki/Arakawa_grids
 .. _xarray: http://xarray.pydata.org
 .. _MITgcm notation: http://mitgcm.org/public/r2_manual/latest/online_documents/node31.html